rdimaio/formula-telemetry/README.md

 Solution: Docker is probably not running, check if it's running.

 ### PostgreSQL initialization is failing
 There might be some leftover files from previous Docker initializations.
-Try running this:

-1. `docker-compose rm`
-2. `docker-compose build`
-3. `docker-compose up`

-Check if initialization is now completed properly.
-If it fails, attempt to remove volumes with `docker-compose down` and try again.
+Run `docker-compose down` and then `docker-compose up`.

 ## Useful links
 This repository contains the code for the remaining components of the telemetry system: https://github.com/rdimaio/can-box